Local Actions

 Village of Rhinebeck, Rhinebeck, New York

-Mayors, Supervisors, local Board members and other municipal staff have a lot of competing priorities to manage.
+Mayors, Supervisors, local Board members and other municipal staff have many competing priorities to manage.
 However, we can all agree on basic principles.
-We all want safe, thriving communities that welcome and provide space for all people.
+We all want safe, thriving communities that welcome and provide space for everyone.
 Ask yourself the questions below and think about your community.
-Maybe you can’t address all these issues; that’s okay.
+Maybe you can’t address all of these issues; that’s okay.
 Pick a few that speak to your community’s needs and dive into the recommendations and resources.
-And let us know what else you need — we’re happy to help.
+And let us know what else you need – we’re happy to help.

 Questions to Consider